simpler-one/node.statechart-interface/README.md

-# node-statechart-writer-interface
+# Statechart interface
-Statechart writer interface
+Interface for state-machine and puml-writer